 Symptom Checkers - how they can help us deal with the pandemic

-Fake-News on the rise
+Fake News on the rise

-The pandemic teaches us that providing patients with reliable health information is essential for providing quality medical care.
-For months, harmful medical advice, improper diagnostic methods and absurd fake news have been circulating first through Facebook, WhatsApp and the like.
+The pandemic taught us that providing patients with reliable health information is essential for providing quality medical care.
+For months, harmful medical advice, improper diagnostic methods, and absurd fake news have been circulating through Facebook, WhatsApp, and the like.
 And subsequently in our heads.
 We read about Chlorine dioxide being the cure for COVID-19 or that holding one’s breath is the best way to diagnose the disease.
 Such claims can not only be highly misleading but also really dangerous.
 But when patients receive evidence-based and trustworthy feedback, such as from the World Health Organisation (WHO), which has taken a close look at some of these myths, misinformation from unreliable sources can be easily debunked.
 This is also where medically certified symptom checkers like the one from XUND can provide valuable educational work.

 Symptom checkers as the first point of contact

 A total of 61 % of women and 45 % of men search online for explanations for their complaints, as a survey by the German digital association Bitkom shows.
 This is where symptom checkers provide major benefits: They are not only available 24/7 but can also serve as the first digital point of contact when no doctor is immediately available.
 The patients quickly receive an initial assessment of their health situation, something that can prove to be an enormous advantage, especially in times of lockdown and social distancing.
 Along with providing reliable preliminary assessments, digital health assistants often also offer guidance on the right next steps, such as recommending additional examinations or preventive quarantine.
 This can reduce the risk of further infections while relieving the burden on the healthcare system in challenging times.